Why don’t you use RFID chips for CX races?

 Why isn’t GPS used for timing events?

-While GPS data provides positioning data, the resolution of that data can vary between 3 to 30 feet or more.
+While GPS does provide positioning data, the resolution of that data can vary between 3 to 30 feet or more.
 GPS data is sent from satellites orbiting 23,000 miles away, so the signal is very faint when it reaches the ground and can easily be blocked or lost.
 It can also take up to 30 seconds to receive the complete sequence of data providing the location information.
 While these capabilities are great for finding a location, they are unsuitable for the high precision and high speeds involved in racing.